Sandjab/ShowBees/README.md

 The root directory contains the following files:

 - this **README.md** file
-- a **.here** empty file, needed to mark the directory as top-level, thus allowing the mooltipath mechanism (described later in this document) to work from any subdirectory at any depth
+- a **.kilroy** file, needed to mark the directory as top-level, thus allowing the mooltipath mechanism (described later in this document) to work from any subdirectory at any depth

 And directories: